CianFD/ICT-Skills2-Assignment/src/README.md

  + View List of Top Rated TV Shows (based on Audience Score)
  + Filter Top Rated list by name
  + Click Details Option which displays new Page giving Details of a Particular TV Show
+ + Click Similar Option which should display new Page giving a list of Similar Movies to the Previous Movie but this function does not work

 ## Setup requirements.
 User should first register for a User on The Movie Database (TMDB).